-In order to respond to incoming customer issues, you need a help desk and ticketing system to help you stay organized and prioritize.
+A help desk and ticketing system can help you stay organized and prioritize as you work toward your customer service goals.
 In this post, we'll cover the nuts and bolts of what makes a help desk, and which tools might be best for your customer support team.

 Here's a breakdown of the specific capabilities most help desks are comprised of:

 1. Customer Intake

 Customer intake is how customers submit questions and issues to your customer support team.
 The channels used will depend on your customers and your industry, but it's advisable to offer a variety of different channels for customers to reach out to you to make sure you're helping them in the manner easiest to them.
 Otherwise, if you try to get customers to jump through too many hoops, they may grow frustrated and leave you for a competitor that's more accessible.

 Examples of customer intake include live chat, web forms, email, social media, and phone calls.